Inverugie Castle

 Inverugie Castle or Cheyne's Tower is the ruins of a motte-and-bailey castle in Aberdeenshire, Scotland.
-It is a scheduled ancient monument.
+It is a scheduled monument.

 Location

 Inverugie Castle is located 2 mi from Peterhead on the north-east coast.
 The ruins are a small mound only 3 m high above the River Ugie.

 History

 A defensive structure was first built at Inverugie by the Cheyne (Le Chen) family in the 13th or 14th century.